 (b) Lottery Payment: The claimant may submit a winning ticket, either by mail or in person to the Lottery for payment at the addresses listed in section (2)(a) below or to a Lottery kiosk.
 Upon validation that the ticket is a winning ticket under OAR 177-070-0035, the Lottery shall pay the amount of the prize to the claimant.
 Payment may be made by check, cash card, or in cash, or any combination thereof.
 If the ticket is determined to be invalid or a non-winning ticket, or the claim is invalid, the claim shall be denied and the claimant notified.

-(A) Lottery Headquarters: Cash prize payments are limited to $50 per person per day.
+(A) Lottery Headquarters: Cash prize payments made at Lottery Headquarters, or other locations designated by the Director, are limited to $50 per person per day.
 Any prize payment balance remaining above $50 shall be paid by check.
 Payment may be made in person or by mail, except that the Lottery will not mail cash.

 (B) Lottery Kiosk: Cash prize payments made at Lottery kiosks are limited to $100 per transaction.
 Any prize payment balance remaining above $100 shall be paid by cash card.